bseltz-cohesity/scripts/ccs/powershell/deploySaaSConnector/README.md

 Place both files in a folder together and run the main script like so:

-Download the OVA from Helios:
+Download the OVA from CCS:

 ```powershell
 ./deploySaaSConnector.ps1 -downloadOVA `